SoFia1023/SoFia1023/docs/url_patterns.md

 1. Main `urls.py` matches `interaction/` and includes `interaction.urls`
 2. `interaction/urls.py` matches `chat/conversation/<uuid:conversation_id>/` and routes to `chat_view`
 3. `chat_view` receives `conversation_id` as a parameter with value `123e4567-e89b-12d3-a456-426614174000`

+## Modular Code Structure

+The project follows a modular code organization pattern to improve maintainability and scalability:

+### View Organization

+- **Catalog App**: Views are organized in the `catalog/views/` directory:
+  - `__init__.py`: Exports all views for URL routing
+  - `catalog.py`: Contains the catalog listing views
+  - `home.py`: Contains the homepage view

+- **Interaction App**: Views are organized in the `interaction/views/` directory:
+  - `__init__.py`: Exports all views for URL routing
+  - `chat.py`: Contains chat-related views
+  - `conversations.py`: Contains conversation management views
+  - `favorites.py`: Contains favorite prompts views
+  - `sharing.py`: Contains conversation sharing views

+### Constants Management

+The project centralizes constants in dedicated files:

+- `catalog/constants.py`: Contains the `CATEGORIES` constant used across the application

+This approach ensures a single source of truth for important constants and prevents duplication.

 ## Best Practices